Mitraaaaa/Store/README.md

 <img src="guide%20pic/search consumer-strtwth-mainlist.png" width="500" higth="500" >
 <img src="guide%20pic/search-consumer-contain-mainlist.png" width="500" higth="500" >

-* there are other searches that can be done that are not shown here (you can try them yourself or see them in )
+* There are other searches that can be done ,but are not shown here (you can try them yourself in the app ).

 ### Sort in main list :

-* Sort can be done in 12 different ways based on details in Ascending or Descending order.(some example are shown bellow).
+* Sort can be done in 12 different ways based on details in Ascending or Descending order.(some example are shown below).

 <img src="guide%20pic/sortby-show.png" width="500" higth="500" >
 <img src="guide%20pic/sort-type-show.png" width="500" higth="500" >

-* sort by product's name in descending order :
+* Sort by product's name in Descending order :
 <img src="guide%20pic/sort-pro-desending.png" width="500" higth="500" >

-* sort by price in Ascending order :
+* Sort by price in Ascending order :
 <img src="guide%20pic/sort-price-ascend.png" width="500" higth="500" >

 * Sort by number of existence in both Ascending and Descending way